This article covers the following topics:

 The masks are washable, but cleaning them only cleans the external surfaces, not the pollution trapped inside the filter.
 The mask needs to be replaced after extended use to ensure proper filtration.

-Our PRO masks are packaged in eco-friendly packaging, with plastic zip-lock bags which also act as a safe storage compartment of your mask when not being used.
+Our PRO masks are packaged in eco-friendly packaging, with plastic zip-lock bags which also act as a safe storage compartment for your mask when not being used.

 Please ensure the mask is dry before storing, particularly in warm environments.